 This fun evening highlights the various regional dance traditions with colourful costumes, as well as oriental dance (belly dancing).

 Some of the dances are simple traditional, others are performed with a great sense of humour and some volunteers from the audience.

-Before the show starts, a meal of lamb and rice is served.
+Before the show starts, a traditional wedding meal of lamb and rice is served.

-If you prefer no meal you can arrive later, in time for the start of the performance.
+If you prefer no meal you can arrive a little later, in time for the start of the performance.

-All evening you are served with free soft drinks and appetizers, and you can purchase alcohol.
+All evening you are served with free alcoholic and soft drinks.